-Violent crime is quite rare and, although they can be spicy, the Spaniards are very accommodating to tourists.
-However street crime and scams are a serious and worsening issue throughout the country, particularly in Barcelona.
+Violent crime is quite rare and Spaniards are very accommodating to tourists.
+However, street crime and scams are a serious and growing issue throughout the country, particularly in Barcelona.

-Spain has the highest unemployment rate in the EU and is also a common landing point for many illegal immigrants and refugees escaping turmoil and violence in North Africa.
+Spain has the second-highest unemployment rate in the EU at 13.6% (Greece takes first place with 18.1%) and is also a common landing point for many illegal immigrants and refugees escaping turmoil and violence in North Africa.
 Flimsy laws and clogged court systems mean there is little deterrent against petty crime.
 This unfortunately leads desperate people to turn to illegal activities and view the streams of tourists as easy income.

 The best way to avoid becoming a victim of street crime is to avoid being picked as an easy mark.
 Trying not to appear like a vulnerable tourist is a good first step.

-Dressing like you do at home is a sure way to make yourself stand out in Spain.
-As a rule the Spaniards stick to elegant, fitted clothes in subdued colours.
+Dressing as you do at home is a sure way to make yourself stand out in Spain.
+As a rule, Spaniards stick to elegant, fitted clothes in subdued colors.
 They are fairly relaxed but wearing shorts anywhere other than the beach will instantly point you out, men and women alike.

-Excessive jewellery, expensive cameras and obvious displays of wealth will also get criminal mouths watering.
+Excessive jewelery, expensive cameras and obvious displays of wealth will also get criminal mouths watering.

 There are a few easy things you can do to show you are alert to the threat of pickpockets, which is often enough to deter them.